 Ribbon to tie a bow at the top of your wreath

 To start your wreath, you’ll need a 30 cm wire wreath frame, some wide ribbon, dressmaker’s scissors and between 3 to 5 different types of fabric that measure about 1.5 meters in total.
-Your fabric could be a combination of simple prints, such as polka dots or stripes, along with festive patterns and you may wish to mix in some calico pieces or plain cottons.
+Your fabric could be a combination of simple prints, such as polka dots or stripes, along with festive patterns, such as holly fabric or Santa fabric.
+You may wish to mix in some calico pieces, plain cottons or plain polycottons to complement your Christmas prints.
 When selecting your printed fabrics, look for smaller format designs with shorter repeats as you will be cutting the material into 5 cm strips.
 Large format prints and wider repeats can look confusing, as you won’t see the entire design clearly.
 If you’re unsure which fabrics to choose, we provide a very affordable fabric sample service to help you with your selection!

 Once you have all your craft materials in place, start by cutting a 40 cm length of wide ribbon and tying the ribbon to the top of the wire frame.
 Lace the ribbon through a couple of the wire frames to secure nicely and tie in a big bow in the centre of the wreath.
-After you have added the fabric strips, the bow should sit on top of the pieces without the ends of the ribbon dropping too far down.
+Once you add the fabric strips, the bow should sit on top of the pieces without the ends of the ribbon dropping too far down.

 Next, prepare all your fabrics – this is a great opportunity to enlist some extra hands to speed up the process.
 Using some sharp dressmaker’s scissors, cut each material into strips 5-6 cm wide by 12 cm long.
 It's worth double-checking that the dimensions of the fabric strip work for your frame by tying a sample onto the wreath, before you commit to cutting the rest of your fabric pieces.
 The fabric strips can be longer or wider if you wish, just ensure that the dimensions are the same so you don’t have some untidy ends poking out too far.
 You can add in pieces of ribbon, if you feel this complements your fabric too.